-We anticipate that each of our non-employee directors will receive an annual director fee, fees for attending meetings of the board of directors, as well as committee meetings and equity awards in connection with their services.
-In addition, each director will be reimbursed for out-of-pocket expenses in connection with his or her services.
-As of the time of this offering, we are evaluating the specific terms of our director compensation program.
-Prior to the closing of this offering, in connection with the Reorganization, the Class B Units will be exchanged for an economically equivalent number of vested and unvested shares of our common stock.
+We anticipate that in connection with this offering each of our non-employee directors will receive an annual director fee of \$75,000 per annum and an annual equity grant of restricted stock or restricted stock units of \$75,000 per annum and the chairman of the board of directors will receive an additional retainer of \$100,000 per annum with 50% payable in cash and 50% payable in equity.
+In addition the chairman of the audit committee, compensation committee and nominating and governance committee will receive an additional retainer of \$20,000, \$15,000 and \$10,000, respectively.
+In addition, each director will be reimbursed for out-of-pocket expenses in connection with his or her services and receive indemnification as a director in accordance with our indemnification policies in effect from time to time.
+Prior to the closing of this offering, in connection with the Reorganization, all outstanding Class B Units will be exchanged for an economically equivalent number of vested and unvested shares of the Company's common stock.